skip-pay/php-client/readme.md

-MallPayLib, PHP Skip Pay API client
+MallPayLib, PHP Skip Pay API client (deprecated)
 ==============================
-MallPayLib is a PHP MALLPay API client that makes it easy to use Skip Pay payment gateway.
+MallPayLib is a PHP Skip Pay API client that makes it easy to use Skip Pay payment gateway.
-* It implements most of the API methods from Skip Pay API, see https://skippayapi.docs.apiary.io
+* It implements most of the API methods from Skip Pay API, see https://developers.skippay.cz/
 * The input and output JSON for the API calls converted to and from the associative arrays.
 * It includes a demo scripts